 New sanctions will not harm U.S.-Turkey cooperation in Syria, says Pentagon

-U.S. forces recently sent in deliveries of weapons and equipment, so Turkish units could begin training and familiarizing themselves with the U.S. materiel, as part of a nascent agreement between Washington and Ankara to begin joint operations in the near future.
+U.S. forces recently sent in deliveries of weapons and equipment, so Turkish units could begin training with the U.S. materiel.
+Pentagon officials estimate the training period to last four to six weeks, after which joint operations can begin.

 Forces from both countries are carrying out independent operations in the city.
 U.S. troops are focused on clearing Islamic State resistance, and Turkish troops are targeting Kurdish People’s Protection Units, or YPG, and their Syrian affiliate, Syrian Democratic Union Party (PYD).

 Turkey has labeled the groups as terrorist organizations, but both are critical elements of the Syrian Democratic Forces, the U.S.-backed confederation of Arab and Kurdish paramilitaries that flushed Islamic State from its Syrian capital of Raqqa last year.

 There were concerns that the military-to-military cooperation could be undercut by the fight between Washington and Ankara over the detention of North Carolina-born evangelical pastor Andrew Brunson, who has been in Turkish custody for 18 months on terrorism charges because of suspected ties to U.S.-based cleric Fethullah Gulen and the outlawed Kurdistan Workers’ Party, or PKK.
 Mr. Erdogan and his supporters claim Mr. Gulen was responsible for coordinating a failed military coup in 2016.